nep-pack/NonlinearEigenproblems.jl/docs/src/movebc_tutorial.md

 g=S-> cosh((L1-L0)*hh(S))
 f=S-> inv(hh(S))*sinh((L1-L0)*hh(S))
 ```
-In Julia, `sinh(A)` and `cosh(A)` for matrices `A` are interpreted as matrix functions (not elementwise).
-The SPMF-format also requires the functions to work for matrices in a matrix functions.
-The NEP can now be created and solved as follows
+Note that when defining an SPMF all functions are defined in a matrix function sense (not element-wise sence).
+Fortunately, in Julia, `sinh(A)` and `cosh(A)` for matrices `A` are interpreted as matrix functions.
+The NEP can now be created and solved by directly invoking the `SPMF`-creator and applying
+a NEP-solver:
 ```julia
 using NonlinearEigenproblems
 nep=SPMF_NEP([Dn-Vn,In,G,F],[f1,f2,g,f]);